Get started on your Journey

 The Our Lady of the Lake University Psychology Department offers a Bachelor of Arts in Psychology program that prepares students to apply psychological theory and science in a broad range of settings and to pursue graduate studies.
 Students complete core courses that represent the field of psychology and have the option of selecting either a flexible degree plan that allows for 15 hours of elective courses in psychology or a concentration in pre-counseling.

-Psychology Concentrations and Certificates
+Undergraduate Psychology Concentrations and Certificates

 While each of the concentrations available prepare students for entry-level positions, becoming licensed to practice psychology requires that students continue on to pursue a master's or doctoral degree.
 A student's ultimate career goals will help them determine which concentration to pursue.
 The certificate option provides an additional opportunity for students to enhance their knowledge and skills in dealing with diverse clients in their careers.